jessehattabaugh/turbo-eureka/README.md

 1. **End-to-end tests**: Verify that the application loads successfully and the Matter.js canvas renders correctly
 2. **Component tests**: Test individual web components in isolation using test fixtures
 3. **Visual regression tests**: Compare screenshots to detect unintended visual changes
+4. **Integration tests**: Test the interaction between components and the physics engine

 ### Installing Test Dependencies